 Author: Dr Steve Robinson. email@example.com

-We are often asked if parameters used for coating materials in the Mini Coater Drier can be used for “scale up” to production.
+We are often asked if parameters used for film coating of materials in the Mini Coater Drier can be used for “scale up” to production.
 The desire for a process to be scalable is understandable but it is not always feasible or relevant.

 The Real Problem